docudevs/docs/docs/core/map-reduce-extraction.md

 - You can provide `header_schema` so header data is structured independently of the row schema.
 - `header_prompt` (SDK) lets you tailor the header pass without changing the main prompt.
 - `row_prompt_augmentation` injects the extracted header facts into each subsequent row window.
+- `page_indices` lets you specify exact pages (supports negatives for counting from the end) when the header appears deeper in the document.

 Whether you request a header or not, the service always returns `{ "header": {...?}, "records": [...] }`.